Huggepugge1/c-build/docs/README.md

 # c-builder
 `c-builder` aims to simplify the process of building, running, testing and benchmarking C projects.

+For information about the custom testing framework, see [here](./testing.md)

 ## Table of contents
  - [Features](#features)
  - [Installation](#installation)